wegotpop/principles-and-practices/team/software-developer-roles.md

 A software developer can work independently on a typical task requirement to maintain and extend the existing functionality of the platform.

 Their work is typically high quality, meeting the expectations of clients and their fellow team members.
-They understand when their work fits common patterns already in use and when new solutions need to be created.
+They understand when their work fits common patterns already in use in our systems and when new solutions need to be created.

-When estimating a feature the actual work is inside the original estimate range more often that outside.
+When estimating a feature, the actual work is inside the original estimate range more often than it is outside.
+The developer has a good intuition for both the work required and their ability to carry it out.

 ## Lead Software Developer